home-assistant/home-assistant.io/source/_integrations/zha.markdown

 Be aware that using a Zigbee Coordinator via a Serial-Proxy-Server (also known as Serial-to-IP bridge or Ser2Net remote adapter) over a Wi-Fi, WAN, or VPN connection is not recommended.

-Serial protocols used by Zigbee Coordinator do not have enough robustness, resilience, or fault-tolerance to handle packet loss and latency delays that can occur over unstable connections.
+Serial protocols used by the Zigbee Coordinator do not have enough robustness, resilience, or fault tolerance to handle packet loss and latency delays that can occur over unstable connections.

 Zigbee Coordinator requires a stable local connection to its serial port interface with no drops in communication between it and the Zigbee gateway application running on the host computer.